-The following Share Incentives guidance note Produced in partnership with Lewin Higgins-Green of Macfarlanes LLP provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note Produced in partnership with Lewin Higgins-Green of FTI Consulting and Philip Swinburn of Macfarlanes provides comprehensive and up to date legal information covering:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.